Civic Prosperity

 Civic Prosperity through Humanities-Based Regranting

 Our February 2026 newsletter highlights an AAC&U Session: Toward Civic Prosperity: How College Presidents Are Reclaiming Higher Ed’s Public Promise, featuring Periclean Presidents Connie Book (Elon University), Ron Cole (Allegheny College), Marc Conner (Skidmore College), and Sue Rivera (Macalester College).
-The session surfaced both possibilities and constraints and underscored a clear takeaway: civic prosperity is not aspirational rhetoric, but a leadership and design challenge requiring intentional strategy, institutional alignment, and sustained community relationships.
+The session surfaced both possibilities and constraints and underscored a clear takeaway: civic prosperity is a leadership and design challenge that requires intentional strategy, institutional alignment, and sustained community relationships.

 We welcome conversation and potential collaboration around the ideas and frameworks shaping this work.